benface/tailwindcss-gap/README.md

 }
 ```

-This plugin generates the following CSS (in the `@tailwind components` slot, so that padding and margin utilities can override them):
+This plugin generates the following CSS (in the `@tailwind components` slot, so that padding and margin utilities can override gap utilities):

 ```css
 .gap, .gap-padding {